markmuthii/isprojetk/README.md

 <hr>

-This repos holds the code for [http://isproje.tk](http://isproje.tk).
+This repos holds the code for [http://isproje.tk](http://isproje.tk) (Update: domain no longer works).

 It contains code for a functioning user authentication system, complete with email confirmation.